council-of-rivendell/meccg-remaster/readme.md

 * Similar cards have been altered based on the above criteria.

+* Card specific rules from Rules Book have been applied.

 ## Report issues

 If you want to report any issue in this remaster, you can send an email to [info@meccg.es](mailto:info@meccg.es)